 Table 14.
 Probabilistic co-occurrence results between 5-HT7 and behavioral topics.

 5-HT7 and Memory & Related Topics.
 Our results indicated a strong association between 5-HT7 and various topics related to memory and cognition.
-This has been a well-studied field, with many review articles summarizing the diverse experimentation and inconsistent results.
+This has been a well-studied field, with many review articles summarizing the diverse experimentation and inconsistent results (cite some of these here).
 Many antagonistic agents and 5-HT7 knockout mouse models have produced impairments to memory and learning in spatial and contextual learning tasks (novel object recognition, novel location recognition, Barnes maze, fear conditioning) and non-spatial learning tasks (passive avoidance, instrumental condition, autoshaping).
 However, many other knockout models and agents have led to insignificant results as well, suggesting that targeting the receptor alone cannot address all cognitive impairments (Meneses, 2004; Stiedl et al., 2015; for review, see Roberts & Hedlund, 2012).
 On the other hand, experimentation on 5-HT7 agonists have had more consistent results.
 Agonists have been shown to induce pro-cognitive and pro-amnesic effects, improving performance in many of these same tasks related to learning and memory and reducing symptoms of amnesia.
 These positive results have been associated with increased cAMP production, an important mediator of signaling pathways involved in memory formation and learning.
 (Zarefopoulos & Papatheodoropoulos, 2016; Cifariello, Pompili, & Gasbarri, 2008)

 5-HT7 and Schizophrenia.
 Our results indicated a strong co-occurrence between 5-HT7 and schizophrenia because it is commonly used as an effective treatment for the disorder.
 Antagonists for 5-HT7 have shown promising therapeutic effects in both positive and negative symptoms of schizophrenia including attenuation of hyperlocomotion, improved prepulse inhibition response, and enhanced social interaction (Waters et al., 2012; Pouzet, Didriksen, & Arnt, 2002; Nikiforuk et al, 2013).
 This research has led to the development of medicines such as Lurasidone, a safe and effective treatment approved for sale in the US in 2010 (Nakamura et al., 2009; Meyer, Loebel, & Schweizer, 2009)